 A trend-setting tourism offer has just been launched in Luxembourg: tourists drive through the city with Virtual Reality (VR) glasses and find themselves back in 1867.
 This innovative journey through time is the world’s first mobile VR city tour.

 Some people stretch their hands forward to the coachman during the trip to test whether he is real.
 While the coachman steers the carriage through the old town and the surrounding Pfaffenthal, he tells – on request in German, English, French or Luxembourgish – what was going on in old Luxembourg 150 years ago.
 Cats run around and birds fly through the air.
 You can see the imposing bulwark, which cannot be occupied – the fortress, which no longer stands today.
-In 1867, Luxembourg trembled before Napoleon III, who wanted to buy the Grand Duchy, which he
+In 1867, Luxembourg trembled before Napoleon III, who wanted to buy the Grand Duchy, which he fortunately failed to do.
+The date marks the end of Luxembourg as a fortified city.
+A city that had long suffered from power struggles and sieges by various European states.
+The resulting demolition of the fortress was an important act for Luxembourg, which in the following years emancipated itself more and more as an independent, neutral state.

 Will glasses simply belong to life in the future?
 Johannes Berdin is convinced that this is „quite certain“. „And VR glasses will surely become even smaller and more powerful over time.
 Our experience is that people get along incredibly well with the glasses and after a while don’t even notice that they’re wearing one.
 There is a similar development in museums, for example.
 Nowadays it is hard to imagine a guided tour without an audio guide.
 In the beginning, people looked a bit funny,“ says the expert, who commutes between his offices in Kaiserslautern and Luxembourg.